 - Each parent must file a parenting plan within 120 days of asking the court for parental responsibilities;

-- If the parents agree on custody, including parenting time, they can file one parenting plan (signed by both parents) within the 120 days.
+- If the parents agree on parental responsibilities, including parenting time, they can file one parenting plan (signed by both parents) within the 120 days.
 If the parents don't agree, they must each file their own parenting plans;

 - If neither parent files a parenting plan, the court will hold a hearing to determine the child's best interests; and

-- The court will look at the parenting plans when it decides who gets custody.
+- The court will look at the parenting plans when it decides who gets parental responsibilities.

 Updated: August 2017